 But if something as unexpected as COVID-19 hits, you won’t be prepared.

 - This sort of real estate financial model is static.
 The analyst runs the numbers on the hotel deal and then hands it to a CFO, who takes it to the board.
-By then, the situation has almost certainly changed.
+By then, the situation has almost certainly changed, making the model no longer current.
 For instance, perhaps interest rates went up, and debt will be more expensive.

-- The spreadsheet relies too much on manual input.
+- The real estate Excel modeling spreadsheet relies too much on manual input.
 You could incorporate different assumptions and run different scenarios, but you’ll have to build more versions of the model.
-This wastes resources and leaves you playing catch up.
+This process wastes resources and leaves you playing catch up.

 - The model is vulnerable to mistakes.
 90% of spreadsheets contain mistakes, mainly because they’re overly complex and require constant refining to ensure data aligns across the model’s spreadsheets.

 - The model is two-dimensional.
 It can’t test unlimited assumptions and scenarios at once.
 You can change inputs to see how it would impact returns, but you enable multiple scenarios to co-exist at once.